soerenwolfers/duckdb-web/docs/data/appender.md

 ## Commit Frequency

-By default, the appender performs a commits every 204,800 rows.
+By default, the appender performs a commit every 204,800 rows.
 You can change this by explicitly using [transactions](../sql/statements/transactions) and surrounding your batches of `AppendRow` calls by `BEGIN TRANSACTION` and `COMMIT` statements.

 ## Handling Constraint Violations